NSW SES Bush Search and Rescue: 72 hours unassisted

 Unless advised otherwise, NSW SES Bush Search and Rescue Unit Field Members (search team members) must arrive at a search with the ability to deploy away from base in the field and search for 72 hours without resupply.
 This is a significant capability for the Search and Rescue Mission Coordinator (SMC) to have at hand.

 Organic radio communications

 The NSW SES Bush Search and Rescue Unit is a long term user of High Frequency (HF) radio which allows communications from effectively any location in the bush.
 HF radio does not require line of sight between the search team and Command Post and has proven more reliable than satellite phones in the BSAR operating environment.
 HF radio also provides an instant 'day one' radio network by simply setting up a Command Post radio and issuing HF units to search teams.

 SES BSAR also utilise a number of other radio communication devices based upon terrain and situation.
-These include SES standard issue GRN capable radios (which include UHF, VHF, simplex and analog options) as well as satellite phones and two-way satellite communication devices such as the Garmin InReach.
+These include SES standard issue PSN-capable radios (which include UHF, VHF, simplex and analog options) as well as satellite phones and two-way satellite communication devices such as the Garmin inReach.
 These offer increased situational awareness, safety and secure communications to the Commander.